 The method that has worked well for me in the past is the separation pen.

-This is an area that the new hens can be put safely without the older girls being able to peck them.
+This is an area that tou can put the new hens safely without the older girls being able to peck them.
 They can look, pace around the enclosure but can’t get in.
-I do this for a couple of weeks then open up the enclosure.
+I do this for a couple of weeks, then open up the enclosure.

-When you do open up the temporary enclosure you need to have places the new birds can hide or run to if flock members get really mean.
+When you open up the temporary enclosure, you need to have places the new birds can hide or run to if flock members get really mean.

 I have not had any integration problems using this method- a couple of pecks here and there, but nothing too vicious.
 As a keeper, you should not intervene unless blood has been drawn, then you need to remove the inured bird quickly and isolate them.

 Remember to read Introducing New Chickens to Your Existing Flock for more help!